sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 - Applies a given function to each nested element inside the outer collection.
 - Flattens the operated collection.

-Let us define an example, where we again have a list of lists, and would like to come up with a single list of integers, where each integer inside the nested lists is multiplied y some constant:
+Let us define an example where we again have a list of lists and would like to come up with a single list of integers, where each integer inside the nested lists is multiplied y some constant:

 ##### **Code**
 ```Scala